sisrfeng/mmocr/docs/en/user_guides/config.md

 ]
 ```

-The above statement reads all the base configuration files in the list, and all the fields in them are loaded into `dbnet_resnet18_fpnc_1200e_icdar2015.py`.
-We can see the structure of the configuration file after it has been parsed by running the following statement in a Python interpretation.
+The above statement ¿reads all the base configuration files in the list¿,
+and all the fields in them are loaded into `dbnet_resnet18_fpnc_1200e_icdar2015.py`.
+We can see the structure of the configuration file after it has been parsed by
+    running the following statement in a Python interpretation.

 ```Python
 from mmengine import Config